 Bullying: There is No Good, Just Bad and Ugly

 For victims of bullying, every day is more stressful than the last.
 Even on days when the bully is quiet, the victim is still anxious.
 From his perspective, each day has the potential to bring another attack, more teasing, more humiliation and more pain.
-Our Boca Raton injury attorneys have protected and helped victims fight against these bullies for over 15 years.
+Our child injury attorneys have protected and helped victims fight against these bullies for over 15 years.

 Bullying involves some form of abuse inflicted by an individual or group toward another individual.
 It comes in the form of cyber, verbal, and mental abuse, and includes spreading rumors, yelling derogatory terms or obscenities, sending threatening texts or emails, posting embarrassing or humiliating information online, or using a size advantage to intimidate.